WiseFool92/landing/README.md

 ## Setup Instructions

-Clone/download repository, Open HTML to view the webpage To make changes - Initialize your own repo on git
+Clone/download repository, Open HTML to view the webpage To make changes/commit and save - Initialize your own repo on git

+## gh-pages

+WiseFool92.github.com/landing

 ## Known Bugs